Chris Dickinson, M.D.

-Chris J. Dickinson, M.D. attended Wayne State University in Detroit, Michigan where he received a B.A. in Chemistry, followed by his M.D. degree in 1981.
+Dr. Chris J. Dickinson attended Wayne State University in Detroit, Michigan where he received a B.A. in Chemistry, followed by his M.D. degree in 1981.
 He then completed a General Pediatric Residency at Rainbow Babies and Children’s Hospital in Cleveland, Ohio.
 In 1984, he began a Pediatric Gastroenterology Fellowship Program at the University of Michigan in Ann Arbor.
 Dr. Dickinson became a faculty member in the Department of Pediatrics in July 1986.
-He served as the chief of the division from July 1999 through June 2011.
+He served as the chief of the division of Pediatric Gastroenterology from July 1999 through June 2011.
 Dr. Dickinson continues to serve as a practicing faculty member in the division of Pediatric Gastroenterology.

 Dr. Dickinson served as an Associate Chief of Staff for the Office of Clinical Affairs beginning June 2003 and concluding in July 2011.
 He was appointed as the Chief Medical Officer (CMO) for the University of Michigan, C.S.
 Mott Children’s Hospital and Von Voigtlander Women’s Hospital, on July 1st, 2011.